Paleontology in Texas

 Paleontology in Texas refers to paleontological research occurring within or conducted by people from the U.S. state of Texas.
-Author Marian Murray has remarked that "Texas is as big for fossils as it is for everything else."
+Author Marian Murray has said that "Texas is as big for fossils as it is for everything else."
 Some of the most important fossil finds in United States history have come from Texas.
 Fossils can be found throughout most of the state.
 The fossil record of Texas spans almost the entire geologic column from Precambrian to Pleistocene.
 Shark teeth are probably the state's most common fossil.
 During the early Paleozoic era Texas was covered by a sea that would later be home to creatures like brachiopods, cephalopods, graptolites, and trilobites.
 Little is known about the state's Devonian and early Carboniferous life.
-However, evidence indicates that during the late Carboniferous the state was home to marine life, land plants and early reptiles.
+Evidence indicates that during the late Carboniferous the state was home to marine life, land plants and early reptiles.
 During the Permian, the seas largely shrank away, but nevertheless coral reefs formed in the state.
 The rest of Texas was a coastal plain inhabited by early relatives of mammals like Dimetrodon and Edaphosaurus.
 During the Triassic, a great river system formed in the state that was inhabited by crocodile-like phytosaurs.
 Little is known about Jurassic Texas, but there are fossil aquatic invertebrates of this age like ammonites in the state.
 During the Early Cretaceous local large sauropods and theropods left a great abundance of footprints.
 Later in the Cretaceous, the state was covered by the Western Interior Seaway and home to creatures like mosasaurs, plesiosaurs, and few icthyosaurs.
 Early Cenozoic Texas still contained areas covered in seawater where invertebrates and sharks lived.
 On land the state would come to be home to creatures like glyptodonts, mammoths, mastodons, saber-toothed cats, giant ground sloths, titanotheres, uintatheres, and dire wolves.
 Archaeological evidence suggests that local Native Americans knew about local fossils.
 Formally trained scientists were already investigating the state's fossils by the late 1800s.
 In 1938, a major dinosaur footprint find occurred near Glen Rose.
-Pleurocoelus was the Texas state dinosaur from 1997 to 2009, when it was replaced by Paluxysaurus jonesi after the Texan fossils once referred to the former species were reclassified to a new genus.
+Pleurocoelus was the Texas state dinosaur from 1997 to 2009, when it was replaced by Sauroposeidon (Paluxysaurus jonesi) after the Texan fossils once referred to the former species were reclassified to a new genus.